Oregand/Oregand.github.io/CA660/CheatSheet.md

   + d^2 = y^2/o^2^y + x^2/o^2^x
 + The next most complex model assumes: The feature values are `no longer independant`.
 + The most complex model assumes: feature values are not indepdant but the probabiltiy distributions for the two classes have different shapes
++ *In general the the decision surfaces will be quadratic curves.*
++ If we have N feature vales, a line, requires N paramaters but a quadtric curves requires N^2.
++ In image analysis it is quite common to have more than 1000's since each pixel counts as a feature value,
+  + a quadratic curve would require more than 1 million paramz

+### Eigenvectors

++ The main purpose of Principal Component Analysis, is used to find the vectors wjich represent the axes of the ellipsoids
++ It turns out that these vectors are the eigenvectors of the covariance matrix.
+The eignevalues and  eigenvectors of a square matrix `A` defidned by

+### The Normal Distribution with Many Feature Values

++ Suppose we have more than one feature value.
+For example, we are now given two pieces of information about the unknown person X – the weight and the height.
+How can we incorporate this into Bayesian classification?
++ We can assume a series of models of increasing complexity.
++ The simplest model we could assume is that the feature values are independent and that the standard deviation is the same for each.
++ When we say the feature values are independent we mean that they are not correlated in any way.
+In other words one feature value gives you no information about any of the others

++ NB the contours do NOT represent limits of the distributions.
++ Both distributions go on to infinity in all directions.
+The distributions pass through each other.

++ In this case the contours are circles centred on the means of each class.
++ Let us further assume that the probability distributions for each class have the same shape.
+In other words the feature values for each class are independent and the standard deviations are the same for each value.

++ Notice how the probability of belonging to a certain class depends on the distance from the mean of that class.
++ The distance d is given by

++ Notice how the probability of belonging to a certain class depends on the
++ distance from the mean of that class.
++ The distance d is given by:
+  + d^2 = x^2 + y^2
++ which is just Pythagoras theorem
++ The decision boundary between two classes will be the set of points which are equally distant from the means of both classes.
+This will be a straight line which passes through the midpoint of the line joining the two means.
++ This line is known as the “perpendicular bisector” of the two means.
++ Now the next most complex model assumes that the feature values are still independent but that the standard deviations are now different. + This leads to the situation shown below.